 By combining the advantages of both organ-on-a-chip and organoid technologies through a synergistic strategy, the organoid-on-a-chip platform has emerged as a new model to recapitulate the essential structural and physiological features of the in vivo tissue and the corresponding 3D tissue microenvironment (Skardal et al., 2016; Takebe et al., 2017).
 Following this concept, a recent paper from the Qin Group (Wang et al., 2018) demonstrated a brain organoid-on-a-chip system, which displayed remarkable capacity for a better study of prenatal neurological disorders.

-Nicotine is recognized as a neurotoxin to trigger various neural dysfunctions and long-lasting deficit when exposing to the fetal brain (Pauly et al., 2008).
-Moreover, neurobehavioural disorders associated with maternal smoking during pregnancy are related to offspring intelligence (Breslau et al., 2005), anxiety behaviors (Moylan et al., 2015), cognitive ability (Batty et al., 2006) and neurodegenerative diseases of adulthood (Picciotto et al., 2008).
-However, the understanding of human neurological disorder under prenatal nicotine exposure (PNE) is an outstanding challenge due to the differences in histomorphology, physiology and spatiotemporal patterns of neurodevelopment between humans and mice.
+Nicotine is recognized as a neurotoxin to trigger various neural dysfunctions and long-lasting deficit when exposing to the fetal brain (Pauly and Slotkin, 2008).
+Moreover, neurobehavioural disorders associated with maternal smoking during pregnancy are related to offspring intelligence (Breslau et al., 2005), anxiety behaviors (Moylan et al., 2015), cognitive ability (Batty et al., 2006), and neurodegenerative diseases of adulthood (Picciotto, 2008).
+However, the understanding of human neurological disorder under prenatal nicotine exposure (PNE) is an outstanding challenge due to the differences in histomorphology, physiology, and spatiotemporal patterns of neurodevelopment between humans and mice.
 The study by the Qin Group (Wang et al., 2018) established a brain organoid-on-a-chip system to model neurodevelopmental disorders for investigating PNE in vitro.

 The brain organoid-on-a-chip consisted of two culture channels, one perfusion channel and two medium channels (Figure 1A).
 To generate the brain organoid, EBs mixed in Matrigel were pipetted into each culture channels for in situ 3D differentiation.
 The differentiation microenvironment on the chip recapitulated the in vivo fetal brain development by precisely controlling the biochemical and mechanical cues.